fenzen/test_stat540/README.md

+# test_stat540
-# test_stat540line from local device
+line from local device
+line from r studio